-Estimate your sugar level in the lab
+Estimate your blood sugar level in the lab

-After receiving lab work results, just look to your lab report and save in your mind the numbers typed right in front of test name called one of these:
+After receiving your lab work results, just look to your lab report and save in your mind the numbers typed right in front of test name called one of these:

 Serum Glucose (“serum or blood” in medical reports for glucose test may be used as synonymous, also S. before the test name means “serum” and Bl. for “blood”)